quii/learn-go-with-tests/context.md

 }
 ```

 We will need to adjust our spy so it takes some time to return `data` and a way of knowing it has been told to cancel.
-We'll also rename it to `SpyStore` as we are now observing the way it is called.
 It'll have to add `Cancel` as a method to implement the `Store` interface.

 ```go
 type SpyStore struct {